Chasing shadows with Gottesman-Kitaev-Preskill codes: Discussion and outlook

 \acknowledgments We are grateful to V.~Albert, C.~Bertoni, A.~Ciani, J.~Haferkamp, J.~Iosue, R.~Kueng, J.~Magdalena de la Fuente, Y.~Teng and N.~Walk for many inspiring and helpful discussions.
-JC thanks in particular C.~Bertoni sharing his toolbox of ideas on statistical bounds and V.~Albert and J.~Iosue for discussions on the relation between the techniques discussed in sec.~\ref{sec:chasing_shadows} and CV state designs.
-JC and JE gratefully acknowledge support from the BMBF (RealistiQ, MUNIQC-Atoms, PhoQuant, QPIC-1, and QSolid), the DFG (CRC 183, project B04, on entangled states of matter), the Munich Quantum Valley (K-8), the ERC (DebuQC), Quantum Berlin as well as the Einstein Research Unit on quantum devices.
+JC thanks in particular C.~Bertoni for sharing his toolbox of ideas on statistical bounds and V.~Albert and J.~Iosue for discussions on the relation between the techniques discussed in sec.~\ref{sec:chasing_shadows} and CV state designs.
+We further thank the anonymous referees for detailed and constructive feedback on this manuscript.
+JC and JE gratefully acknowledge support from the BMFTR (RealistiQ, MUNIQC-Atoms, PhoQuant, QPIC-1, QSolid, PasQuops), the DFG (CRC 183, SPP 2541, BoLaCo), the Munich Quantum Valley (K-8), the ERC (DebuQC), the Cluster of Excellence ML4Q, Quantum Berlin as well as the Einstein Research Unit on quantum devices.

 \begin{widetext}